Some email questions about quantum realism and their answers. Email any further questions to bwhitworth@acm.org

 23. This model implies a phantom spirit world reality, alongside the physical world.

-24. It isn’t possible that everything we see is information!
+24. Does this mean that everything we see is just information in various forms?

 25. Where are the equations?

 Answer.
-They are already there, e.g. Schrödinger’s equation describes a processing wave expanding in three-dimensions.
-Physics has the equations already but where is the meaning?
+They are already there, for example Schrödinger’s equation describes a processing wave expanding in three-dimensions.
+We have equations already but where is the meaning?

 26. Equations that work are enough.
 Physics doesn’t need meaning.

 Answer.
-Bohr’s Copenhagen position enshrined the carry-on-calculating approach.
-If you are happy with this, then fine, but why object to others wondering what it means?
+This is Bohr’s Copenhagen dogma that it is enough to carryon calculating (3.1.4).
+If you are happy with this, then fine, but why can’t others wonder what it means?

 27. I don’t think the world is a fake.